-Choosing the right time to hold a business event is critical because it has a direct impact on the success of the event.
+Choosing the right time for a business event is crucial for event planning, as it has a direct impact on the success of the event.
 Optimal timing ensures higher attendance because attendees are more available and have fewer conflicting schedules.

 Conferences: Large events where experts give talks, hold discussions and provide networking opportunities.